 Whether you’ve been marketing for a matter of months or weeks, your event will eventually loom large in front of you, and with just a couple of weeks (or even just a couple of days) to go, it’s time for your last-push marketing.

-If there is any networking involved, then it’s a great idea to use the concept of “social proof” at this stage.
-Show the world who is already going to be at the event, which will help convince others they should be there too.
+If there is any networking involved, then it’s a great idea to utilize the concept of ‘social proof’ at this stage and show the world who is already going to be at the event, which will help convince others they should be there too.

 This is a frequently missed opportunity.
-Many organizers focus solely on bringing in new attendees, forgetting that they have a potentially killer marketing tactic at their disposal – those who have already been convinced of your event’s value and registered their place.
+Many organizers focus solely on bringing in new attendees, forgetting that they have a strong network of potential advocates they can already tap into.

 Why not reach out to your existing attendees and incentivize them to promote the event on your behalf?
 Word of mouth is consistently shown to be one of the most powerful and effective marketing tactics you can utilize.
 You could even offer them referral fees if they become an affiliate, which is easy to track and manage with Eventbrite.